-The Illinois Confederation, also referred to as the Illiniwek or Illini, was a group of 12–13 Native American tribes who lived in the Mississippi River Valley, occupying an area from Lake Michigan to Iowa, Illinois, and south to Missouri and Arkansas.
+The Illinois Confederation, also called the Illiniwek or Illini, was a group of 12–13 Native American tribes who lived in the Mississippi River Valley, occupying an area from Lake Michigan to Iowa, Illinois, and south to Missouri and Arkansas.
 The five main tribes were the Cahokia, Kaskaskia, Michigamea, Peoria, and Tamaroa.
-The called themselves “Hileni” or “Illiniwek”, meaning “men,” which the French rendered as “Illinois”.
+They called themselves “Hileni” or “Illiniwek,” meaning “men,” which the French rendered as “Illinois.”

-The Illinois lived in a seasonal cycle related to the cultivation of domestic crops, hunting, and fishing, with movement from semi-permanent villages to hunting camps.
+The Illinois lived in a seasonal cycle of cultivating domestic crops, hunting, and fishing, with movement from semi-permanent villages to hunting camps.
 They seasonally lived in longhouses and wigwams of wood and woven mats.
-They planted crops of corn, beans, pumpkins, and squash and also gathered wild foods such as nuts, fruit, and roots.
+They planted corn, beans, pumpkins, and squash crops and gathered wild foods such as nuts, fruit, and roots.
 They also tapped maple trees and made the sap into a drink or boiled it for syrup and sugar.

-The main activities of the men were hunting and warfare, while the women worked in the fields, prepared and preserved the foods, turned the hides into equipment and clothing, and did most of the work around the camp and village.
-The Illinois practiced polygamy and wives suspected of unfaithfulness were severely punished, sometimes suffering the loss of an ear or nose.
+The main activities of the men were hunting and warfare, while the women worked in the fields, prepared and preserved the food, turned the hides into equipment and clothing, and did most of the work around the camp and village.
+The Illinois practiced polygamy, and wives suspected of unfaithfulness were severely punished, sometimes suffering the loss of an ear or nose.
 A few of the men dressed and acted out the social role of women.
-The tribe called these men Ikoneta, but the French called them berdache..
+The tribe called these men Ikoneta, but the French called them Berdache.
 Small boys who showed marked tendencies toward femininity were raised as girls.

-When French explorers first journeyed to the region from Canada in the 17th century, they were estimated to number over 10,000 people.
-Prior to this time they had been even larger but had declined due to several costly wars with the Iroquois and Sioux tribes.
-Their numbers were further reduced after Europeans arrived and they were exposed to infectious diseases to which they had no natural immunity.
+When French explorers first journeyed to the region from Canada in the 17th century, they numbered over 10,000 people.
+Before this time, they had been even larger but had declined due to several costly wars with the Iroquois and Sioux tribes.
+Their numbers were further reduced after Europeans arrived, and they were exposed to infectious diseases to which they had no natural immunity.

-The Illinois had a number of traditional enemies, including the Sioux, Osage, Pawnee, and Arikara to the west, and the Quapaw to the south.
+The Illinois had several traditional enemies, including the Sioux, Osage, Pawnee, and Arikara to the west and the Quapaw to the south.
 Beginning in the 1650s, they also came under attack from Iroquois war parties from the east who had hunted out their traditional lands and sought more productive hunting and trapping areas.

-By 1832, hey had been reduced, in the State of Illinois, to a single village of fewer than 300 people.
+By 1832, they had been reduced to a village of fewer than 300 people in the State of Illinois.
 They then ceded the last of their Illinois lands and settled on a reservation in eastern Kansas.
-They merged with the Wea and Piankashaw tribes in 1854 and became known as the Confederated Peoria Tribe.
+They merged with the Wea and Piankashaw tribes in 1854 and became the Confederated Peoria Tribe.

 In 1867, they left Kansas and moved to a new reservation in northeast Oklahoma.
-Several years later they were joined on the reservation by members of the Miami Tribe.
+Several years later, they were joined on the reservation by members of the Miami Tribe.
 The Confederated Peoria officially merged with the Miami in 1873, forming the United Peoria and Miami Tribe.
 This union dissolved in the 1920s.
-In 1959, the US government dissolved the Peoria tribal government but the tribal members began the process to regain federal recognition, which they achieved in 1978.
+In 1959, the US government dissolved the Peoria tribal government, but the tribal members began regaining federal recognition, which they achieved in 1978.